SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 ![](./Pictures/subprojects.png)

-Product catalogue:
-- Service providers describe their "service catalog" through products
-- This describes the hardware and the services they provide.
-For example, this will include hardware specification and any potential service constraints.
+Service providers expose their services to UCloud through *products*.
+The services will be stored by UCloud/Core as products with exact hardware specification and any potential service constraints, and presented to the end-user in a user-friendly way.
+Users and projects will be able to apply for access to the products through UCloud/Core.

+Different kinds of product types for different services are supported, such as compute, storage, software licenses, IP addresses and public links.

-- Can be bundled into a category of similar products.
-This allows for slicing of a single compute machine.
+Products can also be bundled into into categories of similar products.
+This allows for flexibility when service providers define their products and pricing model, and also allow more advanced products to be defined, such as slicing of single compute machines.

-- Describes the payment model of a product.
-- Multiple product types for different services: compute, storage, license, IP addresses, public links (L7 ingress)
+UCloud uses a flexible payment model where each provider can use the model which is familiar to them....
+TODO

 ![](./Pictures/core-products.png)